-The government is not directly in control of the development of the technology that will enable us all to drive zero emission vehicles.
+The government is not directly in control of the development of the technology that will enable us all to drive zero emission cars.

 Progress in electrification is moving at a pace that it is likely we get there ahead of the government’s 2040 ambitions.

 Like all bodies making investments in the electrification of transport, there is a danger that these investments are undermined by a disruptive move to a new technology.